 “We thought it would be nice to have a place where we could all gather for Chinese New Year or our parents’ death anniversaries.
 If we sold it, how can we replicate the memories?” says one of the siblings, a well-travelled businessman with a keen appreciation for good architecture and craftsmanship.

 As the siblings’ recollections were so closely tied to the house, it made good sense to retain as much of the original building as possible, while improving it to accommodate large groups.
-“The distinctive reinforced-concrete ledges and second-storey balcony motifs were deliberately preserved, with new mild steel windows invigorated with steelwork elements of the past,” says Darren Yio, the founder of Archetype Studio, who had worked on the client’s private home as a former employee at SCDA Architects.
+“The distinctive reinforced-concrete ledges and second-storey balcony motifs were deliberately preserved, with new mild steel windows invigorated with steelwork elements of the past,” says Darren Yio, the founder of Archetype Studio.

 These elements on the two-storey building are apparent when approaching the 33,000 sqft compound.
 The driveway is as it was decades ago, with separate entry and exit gates—heightening the sense of arrival as it brings to mind past eras of decorum.
 A long, handsome Pietra Cardoso marble wall with sinuous lines like calligraphic brushstrokes presents an elegant pause before one enters the home.
 The main door features the original window grilles, now re-purposed as decorative screens to be admired behind its glass panels.

 Such patterning complements the house’s authentic character.
 The architect’s sensitive and subtle material and colour palette also bring a new level of sophistication.
 One example is harmonising the slate and pewter tones in the new aluminium-pitched roof that replaces worn clay tiles and roof caps that conceal rainwater streaks.